graphcore/tutorials/feature_examples/tensorflow/custom_gradient/README.md

 # Graphcore

 ---
-## Creating a TensorFlow Custom Op with Gradient
+## Creating a TensorFlow Custom Operator with Gradient

-Creates a custom op (a batched dot product) defining both the forward op and its gradient in Poplar code.
-Uses the custom op in a simple logistic regression optimisation program which checks the results with the custom op match those from the built-in op.
+Creates a custom operator (a batched dot product) defining both the forward operator and its gradient in Poplar code.
+Uses the custom operator in a simple logistic regression optimisation program which checks the results with the custom operator match those from the built-in operator.

 ### File structure

 * `Makefile` Simple Makefile that builds the Poplar shared object.
-* `product.cpp` Poplar code that describes the forward and grad ops.
+* `product.cpp` Poplar code that describes the forward and grad operators.
-* `regression.py` TensorFlow program that uses the custom op to do logistic regression.
+* `regression.py` TensorFlow program that uses the custom operator to do logistic regression.
 * `requirements.txt` Required packages.
 * `test_regression.py` Script for testing this example.
 * `README.md` This file.